-Describe the impact of climate-related risks and opportunities on the organization's businesses, strategy, and financial planning (CDP 2.3a, C2.4a, C3.1, C3.2a, C3.2b, C3.3, C3.4, C-FS3.7, C-FS3.7a)
+Describe the impact of climate-related risks and opportunities on the organization's businesses, strategy, and financial planning

 Recognizing and incorporating climate risks and opportunities into our business strategy will drive financial benefits as our organization's resiliency to climate-related risks continues to improve.
 We are utilizing our Enterprise Risk Management framework to assess climate impact on our existing risks.
-We initiated a multi-phase climate risk management process - in 2022, we began work on a series of risk assessments and scenario analyses, the first of which was performed in our mortgage insurance subsidiary, Enact, and is detailed in the section below.

-In early 2023, we completed work on the quantitative hypothetical scenario analyses with the assistance of an independent consultant.
-We assessed Genworth's physical operations and the U.S. Life Insurance business' traditional life and LTC insurance inforce liability portfolios to test resilience to the potential impact of climate change.
-A more detailed discussion of these analyses is included in the Financial Planning section below.
+We have initiated a multi-phase climate risk management process.
+In 2022, we began work on a series of risk assessments and scenario analyses, the first of which was performed in our mortgage insurance subsidiary, Enact.
+In 2023, we completed work on three hypothetical scenario analyses with the assistance of an independent consultant.
+We first assessed Genworth's physical operations under two climate scenarios.
+We then conducted quantitative analyses of the U.S. Life Insurance business' traditional life and LTC insurance inforce liability portfolios and the traditional life and LTC investments portfolios to test resilience to the potential impact of climate change.
+A more detailed discussion of these analyses is included in the Scenario Analysis section below.